thoralt/nvim/README.md

 # Post-Installation

-Use :Mason to install the following packages:
+Use :Mason to install the following packages, if not already installed:

 - clangd
 - eslint-lsp